 When you first contact us to request information about a job or register your details to receive job alerts by email (so that you can decide whether or not to make an application) we will ask for your consent to process the information.

-However, if you apply for a job we will rely on legal reasons and legitimate interests for processing the personal data.
+However, if you apply for a job we will rely on legal reasons and legitimate interests in processing personal data.

 The information on this page explains how East Cambridgeshire District Council will use your personal information when you apply for work with us, during the recruitment process and subsequently if you become an employee.
 This includes how we collect, process and share it.
 It also describes how long information is kept and the circumstances in which we might disclose it to a third party.